GaurawNegi/Examples-gradle-dependency-configurations/README.md

-This [Blog Post](https://medium.com/@gauraw.negi/how-gradle-dependency-configurations-work-underhood-e934906752e5) will help to to understand about the working of all above dependency configurations.
+This [Blog Post](https://medium.com/@gauraw.negi/how-gradle-dependency-configurations-work-underhood-e934906752e5) will help to understand about the working of all above dependency configurations and give you the context of this project.

 # The advantage of choosing the right configuration: